eapulkkinen/Pirates-of-the-Modern-World/README.md

 in your Readme file or About page, etc.

+## Licensing

 This project is licensed under the [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.

+THE SOFTWARE IS PROVIDED “AS IS”, WITHOUT WARRANTY OF ANY KIND.

 ## Creators
 Aapo Peltokangas